hansroh/skitai/README.rst

 Login and Permission Helper
 ------------------------------

-You can define login & permissoin functions,
+You can define login & permissoin check handler,

 .. code:: python

-  @app.login
+  @app.login_handler
-  def login (was):
+  def login_handler (was):
     if was.session.get ("demo_username"):
       return